 Best Christmas movies on Netflix

-Netflix has the weakest selection of Christmas movies of the three big streaming services this year, though you'll also find lots of non-festive favourites there if none of these take your fancy.
-If you're not a member already, take advantage of the one-month free trial to cover the festive period.
+Netflix has the weakest selection of Christmas movies of the four big streaming services this year, though you'll also find lots of non-festive favourites there if none of these take your fancy.
+If you're not a member already, take advantage of the seven day free trial to cover the festive period.

 James McAvoy leads the cast of this charming animation about the son of Santa, who inevitably ends up having to save Christmas one way or another.
 The likes of Jim Broadbent, Bill Nighy, Hugh Laurie, and Imelda Staunton fill out the brilliant cast.